samuelarogbonlo/Light-Ethereum-Test/README-2.md

 > - PoS: Lighter on computation but requires reliable internet and staked assets.
 > - DPoS: Similar to PoS but also needs strong networking for handling voting and consensus.
 > - Proof of Space: Focuses on storage capacity over compute power

+## Key Design Decisions
+Some of the key design decisions in thie project is listed thus:

+1. Infrastructure as Code (IaC) with CDKTF
+Although CDKTF was proposed in the assesment, I also agree that it provides the ability to codify cloud infrastructure, ensuring consistent and repeatable deployments.
+This approach minimizes human errors, automates scaling, and provides flexibility to update infrastructure as requirements evolve with any choice of programming lanaguage.

+2. AWS EC2 for Compute Resources

+Rationale: EC2 offers flexible instance types, making it easy to scale resources based on the load.
+Free Tier-eligible instances (e.g., t2.micro) are used for development, while larger instances can be allocated for production environments to ensure smooth blockchain syncing and API performance.

+3. VPC with Subnets and Route Tables
+This provides network isolation, ensuring that sensitive resources are protected.
+Public subnets are used to expose the JSON-RPC to clients, and route tables ensure secure routing through an Internet Gateway.

+4. Security Considerations
+Implemented security groups to restrict inbound traffic to essential ports (e.g., port 8545 for JSON-RPC, port 22 for SSH).
+This reduces the attack surface, ensuring only authorized traffic reaches the instances.
+Additionally, private key management is handled locally, with strict access control to minimize the risk of unauthorized access to the AWS instances.